Italian Line Infantry of the Napoleonic Wars, 1807–1814

 Grenadiers were shock troops attached to the line infantry battalion.
 The grenadier company deployed on the right of the line, or on the right flank of an attack column.
 Grenadiers of several battalions in a brigade might be converged on occasion to form an elite battalion for an assault or strongpoint defence.
 If Italeri fusiliers are used to form a battalion, the most compatible grenadier types will be the ESCI French Old Guard grenadiers.
 These figures are obviously created by the same sculptor, and they mix very well.

-Italian line grenadiers adopted the new white uniform of French cut with red epaulettes, and the bearskin bonnet in 1806.
+Italian line grenadiers adopted the new white uniform of French cut with red epaulettes, and the bearskin cap in 1806.
 If Italeri fusiliers and ESCI grenadiers are mixed, one obvious inconsistency will be that the latter already wear the short gaiters underneath loose trousers.
 This mixture of styles would be acceptable in the Russian campaign of 1812.
 If used prior to 1812, the easiest conversion would be to paint long gaiters over the grenadiers’ trousers.
 The result looks very convincing, as can be seen in the picture above.

 Voltigeurs